vertesy/CodeAndRoll/README.md

+## Usage

+After `source("~/path/to/CodeAndRoll.R")`  you can use any of the functions listed below.
+A part of the functions have a minimal example written in the `.R` scripts, just below each functions definition.

 ## Chapters

-The script is roughly organised in the following sections / categories.
+The script is roughly organised in the following sections / categories:

 1. ##### File handling, export, import [read & write]
   1. ##### Clipboard interaction (OS X)